davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 refractory Cr arises from the increased depletion of these samples and expands the stability field of spinel against garnet to deeper depths.

-Though @Robinson1998, @Klemme2000, and @Klemme2004 show a higher-pressure and
+Though @Robinson1998, @Klemme2000, and @Klemme2004 show a high-pressure
-more complex phase transition than originally understood, these differences are focused at high temperatures and pressures.
+phase transition with a complex compositional dependence, the chief differences from a simple CMAS model are focused at high temperatures and pressures.
 The rough estimate of the garnet-in pressure given by @ONeill1981 is sufficiently accurate at T < 1200 ºC and is used to graphically illustrate